 6. Labiaplasty requires a long, difficult recovery.

-You will need to postpone sexual activity for to six weeks following your labiaplasty, giving the tissues time to fully heal.
+You will need to postpone sexual activity for four to six weeks following your labiaplasty, giving the tissues time to fully heal.
 However, there is little discomfort or downtime following the procedure.
 Give yourself three to five days of TLC, and after this, most normal activities can be resumed.

 There is no need to feel alone in deciding if a labiaplasty is right for you.
 Talk to Dr. Paul Vitenas about your individual situation and all of your labiaplasty options.
-Schedule a free in-person or online consultation at Vitenas Cosmetic Surgery by calling 281.617.1838.
+Schedule an in-person or online consultation at Vitenas Cosmetic Surgery by calling 281.617.1838.
 With almost 30 years of labiaplasty experience, Dr. Vitenas can help you make the right labiaplasty choice for your situation.